 As a fellow practitioner, I know the work involved with editing or rewriting a novel, and even restructuring to enhance the story and themes.
 My own work goes through this process several times, so I am fully versed with the combined pain and pleasure involved.

 My background has always revolved around communication and language.
 My first degree was in English and Classics (BA First Class); my second was an MSc in Information Studies.
 As well as being an author, I've had a career as a university librarian specialising in information literacy.

 I've helped a number of authors improve their work (see testimonials below), and done appraisals of manuscripts for small publishers and independent authors.
 I've been a member of the Society for Editors and Proofreaders, and undertaken one of the Publishing Training Centre courses.
 My bookshelf is crammed with style guides, dictionaries, books on writing and copy-editing, Hart's Rules etc. Yes, I really do read all this stuff for pleasure!
 I'm an active member of professional organisations such as the Horror Writers Association and the Alliance of Independent Authors.
 I have also judged writing competitions such as the BBC’s 500 Words, and chaired a jury in the Bram Stoker Awards.
-In 2021 I did some creative writing teaching and one-to-one fiction support as part of the High Street Multiverse project in Dumfries.
+In recent years I have done creative writing teaching and one-to-one fiction support, for example as part of the High Street Multiverse project in Dumfries, or my WRITE! sessions.